MorrisSimons/SCH_DV2599-Maskinlarning/Spotify Project/README.md

 ## Methodology
 The analysis involves several machine learning models to predict song popularity.
 The preprocessing steps include normalizing features and handling categorical data to prepare the dataset for modeling.

-## Key Findings
-The Accuracy of the models was arount `dsdssdsd`% for out hit or miss classification.
-The most important features for the models were `dsdsds`, `sddssdsd`, and `dsdssdsd`.
-The Random Forest model outperformed the other models with an accuracy of ""%.

 ## How to Use
 1. **Installation**: Ensure you have Jupyter Notebook or JupyterLab installed.
 2. **Dependencies**: Install required Python packages listed in `requirements.txt` with `pip install -r requirements.txt`.